 Gas Furnace Components 3 | Flame Rectifiers and Modern Gas Ignition

-Flame rectification takes a standard operating voltage like 120 volts and converts the voltage to micro-amps.
+Flame rectification takes a standard operating voltage of 120 volts and converts the voltage to micro-amps.
 A flame sensor senses this minuscule amperage.
 Then a solid state printed circuit board processes this signal of micro-amps proving the flame.
 A gas valve will not feed gas to the burners unless a flame is present.
 The flame to ignite the gas being fed to the burners.

 Flame rectification proves the flame reliably and it provides more efficiency than the standing pilot ignition system.
 Gas furnace manufacturers currently use two different types of ignition methods for lighting the main burners on a gas furnace.
 There is intermittent pilot burner ignition and there is direct burner ignition.